Skip to Content

 As a result, and with a deadline to use federal grant money pressing, dismayed Bend Mayor Melanie Kebler and her fellow city councilors later Wednesday shelved a planned vote on the resolution.
 Instead, they backed City Manager Eric King’s proposal to put together backup plans for the city to go its own way and instead use the money to expand “safe parking” sites within the city limits.

-Kebler read a statement (see below) and also got colleagues’ nod to send a letter of concern to county commissioners, urging that they reconsider their stance within a week, to keep the joint plans on track.
+Kebler read a statement (see below) and also got colleagues’ nod to send a letter to county Commission Chair Patti Adair (also see below), laying out the city's stance and urging that they reconsider their stance within a week, to keep the joint plans on track.

 Last month, the two elected bodies, under increasing pressure to take action on the Juniper Ridge homeless, unanimously approved a move to create a more focused and managed location west of the railroad tracks and east of Highway 97, requiring them to move off the rest of the property, closer to homes and businesses.